doctorlloyd/Entersekt/README.md

 # Entersekt
-Android application to show different cities with their malls.
+Android application to show different cities with their malls, and shops within the malls.